cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-nas.md

 ### Step 3

-Using the static IP address you set earlier (<sup>1</sup>or retrieving it by logging into your router) you should be able to SSH into your Pi.
+In a previous step you should have configured a static IP.
+If you did not do that you can find the IP by logging into your router or by using another IP scanning tool.

+> If your DHCP service does not set static IP's or it does not at least reserve IP's then you will likely have a different IP for this device every time you connect it.
+{: .prompt-warning }

+> If you aren't sure how to access your router you can always access it through the default gateway by going to `192.168.0.1` in your browser.
+{: .prompt-tip }

+With the IP address you can open a terminal and SSH into your device.
+You will be prompted for a password which should be `dietpi`, consult the DietPi documentation if it is not.

 ```bash
 ssh root@<ip>
 ```

-_The default passwor is `dietpi`._

-> If you aren't sure how to access your router you can always access it through the default gateway by going to `192.168.0.1` in your browser.
-{: .prompt-tip }

-> If all else fails you can try `ssh root@diepi`.
+> If all else fails you can try `ssh root@diepi` using the same default password `dietpi`.
 {: .prompt-tip }

 ### Step 4